crunchysteve/SoleBot/README.md

 Hence, SoléBot, the solenoid operated drumming robot.
 The aim is to develop a multi-output control board that can drive solenoids to beat drums, cymbals and other percussion, as commanded by MIDI data from a drum machine or DAW.
 I envisage this control board being adaptable to other instruments, like bass guitar, too.
 I'll be occasionally demonstrating developments working on my youtube channel, too, in [this playlist](https://www.youtube.com/playlist?list=PLrngkZ75bHDKrJ51mYCRLDtqRJ-8iNQGl).

 [There's news](https://github.com/crunchysteve/SoleBot/discussions/8).
 I've now proven the electronics work with a simple four-on-the-floor, hard-coded drum beat, [testTool.ino](https://github.com/crunchysteve/SoleBot/tree/main/code/testTool).
-There's a video link in the News discussions thread, [Stardate 20241101, The basic electronics work.](https://github.com/crunchysteve/SoleBot/discussions/8) The next stage(s) involve equipping my 4 piece drum kit with a full complement of beaters and lifters.
-This probably won't be complete until early 2025, at this stage.
-This is a hobby project, not my day job, so apologies for the "fits and starts" activity.
+See below in [Progress](#progress).

 The microlatencies inherent in simple, 16 bit microcontrollers, like the entry-level boards of the Arduino family, plus the flex and movement of brackets holding the solenoids that drive the beaters, onto the instruments they're set to beat, lend themselves to a real-world sound.
 Tighter than a human, looser than a drum machine.
 A band in a road case or two on wheels, rolled into pubs and house parties, no more setup than a fancy DJ rig, all the excitement of a live performance by the human artist out front, backed by their robotic, imperfect band of machines.